Welcome to our very 'sciency' hair blog on how to boost hair growth!

 The dead hair is ready to fall out when it reaches the telogen stage.
 But it can take up to 3 months before the hair finally leaves the head.
 While it’s waiting, the hair follicles prepare to restart the cycle by generating new hair.
 It will then enter the pre-anagen stage, ready for another round!

 Hair loss occurs when new hair can’t grow back because something is stopping it from doing so.
-Medically known as anagen effluvium, it can be caused by treatments, habits, or it’s simply genetic.
+Medically known as anagen effluvium, it can be caused by treatments, habits, or it can be put down to simply your genetics.

 Here are some examples of what may cause hair loss:

-- A side effect of certain drugs or treatments
+- A side effect of some drugs or medical treatments

 - Hairstyles that pull on the hair

-- Trichotillomania – compulsion to pull out hairs
+- Trichotillomania – A psychological compulsion to pull out hairs

 - Using harsh hair products